HOW TO PLAY: Three Card Poker

 Showdown

 The dealer will show all his cards after all players have acted.
 The dealer must have a queen-high or better to qualify.
-If the dealer qualifies, the player must beat the house hand.
-If the dealer wins, the player loses both the ante and the raise.
-If the player wins, the house will pay both the ante and raise.
-If the dealer does not qualify with a queen-high or better, the ante bet is paid and the raise pushes.
+When the dealer qualifies, the player must have the stronger hand to win.
+A dealer victory results in the loss of both the ante and the raise.
+Conversely, if the player wins, both bets are paid out.
+Should the dealer fail to qualify (requiring at least a Queen-high), the player receives a payout on the ante, while the raise is returned as a push.

 One important difference between Three Card Poker and standard poker is that a straight ranks higher than a flush.
 That is because there are 720 combinations to make a straight in Three Card Poker and 1096 possible flush combinations.